Dynamics-Regulated Kinematic Policy for Egocentric Pose Estimation: Experiments

 \textbf{Evaluation metrics.} We use both {pose-based} and {physics-based} metrics for evaluation.
 To evaluate the 3D global pose accuracy, we report the root pose error ($ \text{E}_{\text{root}}$) and root-relative mean per joint position error \cite{Kocabas2020VIBEVI} ($\text{E}_{\text{mpjpe}}$).
 When ground-truth root/pose information is unavailable (for real-world dataset), we substitute $ \text{E}_{\text{root}}$ with $\text{E}_{\text{cam}}$ to report camera pose tracking error.
 We also employ four physics based pose metrics: acceleration error ($\text{E}_{\text{acc}}$), foot skating ($\text{ FS}$), penetration ($\text{PT}$), and interaction success rate ($\text{S}_{\text{inter}}$). $\text{E}_{\text{acc}}$ (mm/frame$^2$) compares the ground truth and estimated average joint acceleration; $\text{FS}$ (mm) is defined the same as in Ling \etal \cite{Ling2020CharacterCU}; $\text{PT}$ (mm) measures the average penetration distance between our humanoid and the scene (ground floor and objects).
 Notice that our MoCap dataset has \emph{an penetration of 7.182 mm and foot sliding of 2.035 mm} per frame, demonstrating that the MoCap data is imperfect and may not serve as the best target motion. $\text{S}_{\text{inter}}$ is defined as whether the objects of interest has been moved enough (pushing and avoiding) or if desired motion is completed (stepping and sitting).
 If the humanoid falls down at any point, $\text{S}_{\text{inter}} = 0$.
 For a full definition of our evaluation metrics, please refer to Appendix \ref{app:kin_poly}.

 \textbf{Baseline methods.} To show the effectiveness of our framework, we compare with the previous state-of-the-art egocentric pose estimation methods: (1) the best dynamics-based approach \emph{EgoPose} \cite{yuan2019ego} and (2) the best kinematics-based approach \emph{PoseReg}, also proposed in \cite{yuan2019ego}.
-We use the official implementation and augment their input with additional information ($\widetilde{\bs o_t}$ and $\widetilde{\bs h}_t$) for a fair comparison.
+We use the official implementation and augment their input with additional information ($\widetilde{\bs o_t}$ or $\widetilde{\bs h}_t$) for a fair comparison.
 In addition, we incorporate the fail-safe mechanism \cite{yuan2019ego} to reset the simulation when the humanoid loses balance to ensure the completion of each sequence (details in Appendix \ref{app:kin_poly}).

-\textbf{Implementation details.} We use the free physics simulator MuJoCo \cite{Todorov2012MuJoCo} and run the simulation at 450 Hz.
-Our learned policy is run every 15 timesteps and assumes all visual inputs are at 30 Hz.
+\textbf{Implementation details.} We use the MuJoCo free physics simulator \cite{Todorov2012MuJoCo} and run the simulation at 450 Hz.
+Our learned policy is run every 15 timesteps and assumes that all visual inputs are at 30 Hz.
 The humanoid follows the kinematic and mesh definition of the SMPL model and has 25 bones and 76 DoF.
 We train our method and baselines on the training split (202 sequences) of our MoCap dataset.
-The training process takes about 1 day on a RTX 2080-Ti with 35 CPU threads.
+The training process takes about 1 day on an RTX 2080-Ti with 35 CPU threads.
 After training and the initialization step, our network is causal and runs at 50 FPS on an Intel desktop CPU.
-For more implementation details and network architecture, please refer to Appendix \ref{app:kin_poly} and \ref{app:uhc}.
+The main evaluation is conducted using head poses, and we show results on using the image features in ablation.
+For more details on the implementation, refer to Appendix \ref{app:kin_poly} and \ref{app:uhc}.